supposedly/nutshell/README.md

 any.0, any.0, any.0, any.0, any.1, any.2, any.3, any.4, 0, any.4
 _random_name.0, 0, 0, 0, 0, 0, 0, 0, 0, _random_name.0
 ```
-The eight compass directions, by the way, are not allowed to be used as variable names.

 #### Mappings
 Now that we've introduced binding by compass-direction index rather than by name, we can extend the concept into a second
 type of reference: *mapping* one variable to another.
 For example, "mapping" the variable (0, 1, 2) to the variable (2, 3, 4) says if the former is 0 to return 2, if 1 then to
 return 3, and if 2 then to return 4; this single mapping can therefore replace what would otherwise require a separate transition
 for each of 0->1, 1->2, and 3->4.
-The syntax is `[compass direction: variable expression]`, like an extension to the binding syntax:
+The syntax is `[compass direction: expression]`, like an extension to the binding syntax:
 ```rb
 # Nutshell
 a = (2, 3)